 Click the Application tab

-The University of Iowa has affiliated itself with The School for International Training or SIT.
 SIT was founded on the idea that cultural exchange leads to positive social change.
-Because of this belief, each of their programs is centered around one of five global issues.
-This summer program allows students to examine the physical processes, economics, and environmental impacts of energy use in Iceland.
-Students learn from local experts: academics, activists, business persons, artists, community leaders, and government officials.
-This access to local perspectives and knowledge gives students a greater understanding of the issues and innovations within their host communities.
+Because of this belief, each of their programs is centered around one of seven global issues: Climate & Environment; Development & Inequality; Education & Social Change; Geopolitics & Power; Global Health & Well-being; Identity & Human Resilience; and Peace & Justice.
+As a climate and environmental issue, students explore natural energy sources and technology's impact on the environment and economy in Iceland.
+Students learn from local experts: academics, activists, businesspersons, artists, community leaders, and government officials.
+Access to local perspectives and knowledge gives students a greater understanding of the issues and innovations within their host communities.
 The program combines classroom study with hands-on work in the field.
-Every day, students have multiple opportunities to engage with their surroundings and host communities.

 The country of Iceland is known for its curious juxtaposition of ice and fire in the form of glaciers and volcanos that produce geothermal geysers.
 Iceland lies in the North Atlantic between Norway and Greenland and just south of the Arctic Circle.
 Given its position in longitude the country is inhabitable because of the warming influence of the Gulf stream.
 The country was first settled by Norwegian-Norse chieftain Ingólfr Arnarson in the year of 874.
 Today it is a democratic state with a market economy and a population of more than 325,000 people.